-This course will introduce you to a variety of questions relating to the First and Second World Wars: Why did these wars occur and what caused them to happen?
-What were the consequences on a human and political level?
-How did international society deal with it?
-What circumstances caused the Cold War to follow in its aftermath?
-You will study questions pertaining directly to these three wars, but you will also gain insight into major changes that took place in other areas of society.
+This course will guide you through a variety of questions relating to the First and Second World Wars.
+Such as: "Why did these wars occur and what caused them to happen?"; "What were the consequences on a human and political level?"; "How did international society deal with the wars?"; "What circumstances caused the Cold War to follow in its aftermath?".
+You will study these questions pertaining directly to these three wars, while also gaining insight into major changes that took place in other areas of society.
 These changes included the way people lived, new political ideas and ideologies, key economic developments and profound progress in science and technology.
 The 20th century may have seen more technological and scientific progress than all the other centuries combined since the dawn of civilization.
-You will receive lectures on a variety of historic topics; spanning not only the histories of the three wars, but also topics such as international cooperation and multilateralism, which resulted in international organizations such as the United Nations, the relation of the United States to Europe, the fall of communism and decolonisation.
-You will also be taken on a number of excursions, for example to the Jewish quarter in Amsterdam, to the old battlefields in Ypres and to Brussels, the capital of the EU.

 At the end of this course, students should be able to:

-Housing through: Utrecht Summer School
+Housing through: Utrecht Summer School.

 Utrecht Summer School | E: firstname.lastname@example.org | T: +31 30 253 4400